The Importance of Teaching Children to Swim

 In the summer, particularly if there are some high temperatures, there will be reports of fatalities amongst children, who have drowned.
 Not all because they couldn’t swim perhaps, but some will be.

 As a parent, the best you can do is give your child the safest opportunity around water, is to get them swimming.
-If you don’t know where to start, call SSG Services and book your children onto a suitable lesson today.
+If you don’t know where to start, book your children onto a suitable lesson today.

 Swimming is a life skill and something like riding a bike, once learned, never forgotten, and can carry on into elder years.

 Almost all kids have some sport interest during their school years, but only swimming has the potential to save a life.
 They could be cool at netball, or a great footballer, but if they were to fall into a river, or off a quay, there is one sport that they could have learned that would give them a chance of safety.

 Swimming is an excellent physical activity which uses pretty much all of the muscles.
 Once familiarity and confidence in the water happens, then children can exercise themselves by having fun for hours.

 If you told them to exercise, the response would be probably negative, but they will happily spend hours running in and out of shallow water beaches, or throwing a ball around a pool.

 Swimming is a great no-impact exercise.
 Unlike running, bowling, kicking etc. swimming does not focus effort on a particular joint, muscle or limb, with 90% of the body weight held in the water in buoyancy, swimming uses all those muscles in smooth succession.

 The term “cardio-vascular” is one that kids will be unlikely to have heard of, even less likely to care about, but swimming is a great exercise for hearts and lungs as well limbs.